Father Thomas Lee

 - Chaplain at Maine Medical Center (Portland, ME)

 Fr.
-Thomas Lee was ordained a priest in 1953, who served in multiple parishes in the Diocese of Portland.
+Thomas Lee was ordained a priest in 1953 and served in multiple parishes in the Diocese of Portland.
 According to media reports, in 2002, a mother alleged that her son had been sexually abused by Fr.
 Lee when he was assigned to Our Lady Queen of Peace in Boothbay.
-The Diocese claimed it could not substantiate the allegation because it was reported by a “second hand” source and subsequently closed the investigation.
-The victim’s mother refuted that claim, and said her son had scheduled a meeting with the diocese investigator.
+The diocese claimed it could not substantiate the allegation because a “secondhand” source reported it and subsequently closed the investigation.
+The victim’s mother refuted that claim and said her son had scheduled a meeting with the diocese investigator.
 When the investigator failed to show up, the alleged victim became frustrated and decided not to pursue the matter.

 In 2003, the Diocese of Portland reopened its investigation into Fr.
 Lee citing two more allegations of sexual abuse.
 The diocese did not disclose information about the age/gender of his alleged victim/victims and the nature of these allegations.
 Bishop Gerry forwarded the case to the Vatican in 2004.

 A lawsuit was filed against the Diocese of Portland in 2005 by a woman who claimed that Fr.
 Lee molested her son from 1977-1979, beginning when the boy was three years old.
 The woman’s mother was a housekeeper at the rectory of Our Lady Queen of Peace, and she would bring her son to the rectory to visit and wait for her mother to finish work.
 According to the mother, Fr.
 Lee asked the mother if he could take the boy into his office, where he repeatedly molested him.
 The mother also claimed that Fr.
 Lee abused other children at his sister’s cottage on Sebago Lake and other locations.
 The lawsuit was settled out of court for an undisclosed amount.